 USEPA had revised the primary and secondary ozone NAAQS in 2008.
 On July 23, 2013, the D.C.
 Circuit Court of Appeals upheld the 2008 NAAQS revision of 0.075 parts per million ("ppm") as a primary standard but remanded it as a secondary standard.
 By this time, however, USEPA had begun revising the ozone standard under its 2010 deadline.

-On December 17, 2014 the USEPA proposed new primary and secondary NAAQS for ozone, and on October 26, 2015, the final ozone NAAQS was published in the Federal Register, effective December 28, 2015.
-USEPA has revised the levels of both the primary health-based standard and the secondary, welfare-based standard to 70 ppm.
-Many states will face an increase in areas designated non-attainment.
-Industrial and utility sectors may see ozone precursors such as nitrogen oxides ("NOx") and volatile organic compounds become targets for increased reductions in order to meet the new standard.
-As a result, the new ozone NAAQS is currently being challenged in multiple petitions by environmental and industry groups in the D.C.
-Circuit Court of Appeals.
+On December 17, 2014, USEPA proposed new primary and secondary NAAQS for ozone at 70 ppm, and on October 26, 2015, the final ozone NAAQS was published in the Federal Register, and effective as of December 28, 2015.
+Many states face an increase in areas designated non-attainment.
+On November 6, 2017, EPA released a rule finalizing ozone designations for attainment counties and issued an extension for the remaining counties, stating that USEPA was not yet prepared to approve those designations.

-USEPA also proposed new NAAQS for fine particulate matter ("PM2.5") in June 2012 and finalized the NAAQS on December 14, 2012.
+USEPA also proposed new NAAQS for fine particulate matter ("PM2.5") in June 2012 and finalized that NAAQS on December 14, 2012.
 This action lowered the primary annual PM2.5 NAAQS from 15 micrograms per cubic meter (" μ g/m3") to 12 μ g/m3.
 The D.C.
 Circuit Court of Appeals upheld this revision on May 9, 2014.

-Both the ozone and PM2.5 revised NAAQS may have an impact on general economic development throughout AMP's footprint states, based on the final standards.
-For example, metropolitan or industrialized counties could become nonattainment areas under the new ozone and PM standard.
-This could require local reductions of nitrogen oxides, volatile organic compounds, sulfur dioxide, and particulate matter.
+Both the revised ozone and PM2.5 NAAQS may have an impact on general economic development throughout AMP's footprint states, based on the final standards.
+For example, metropolitan or industrialized counties could be designated nonattainment areas under the new ozone and PM2.5 standard.
+This designation could require states to implement additional air pollution rules to effect reductions of nitrogen oxides, volatile organic compounds, sulfur dioxide, and particulate matter.